 I’ve taught literacy and literacy courses in every grade from K-graduate school.
 I take the view that synthetic phonics taught directly and systematically is essential to any literacy program.
 However, we also propose that teachers be given the training an option to use analytic phonics when, after reasonable attempts of using direct instruction, the synthetic phonics approach fails a particular child.
 I recognize that currently virtually no one is doing it that way.
-At the moment my criticism of systematic synthetic phonics is not that is shouldn’t be done, it should.
-Rather it is that the way it is being done in many places is taking up far too much instructional time.
+Now my criticism of systematic synthetic phonics is not that it shouldn’t be done, I believe that it should.
+Rather it’s that the way it is being done in many places is taking up far too much instructional time.
 Is there a middle ground that would help teachers help students?
 I await your answer.

-Forty-eight years ago, I was taking my first-course in reading instruction.
-I had spent the previous fall tutoring reading in an inner-city classroom in Pontiac, Michigan.
-I wasn’t planning on becoming a teacher, but the teaching experience had intrigued me and I wanted to know more.
+Forty-eight years ago, I was taking my first course in the teaching of reading.
+The previous fall I had been tutoring reading in an inner-city classroom in Pontiac, Michigan.
+I didn’t plan on becoming a teacher, but the experience intrigued me, so I wanted to know more.

 Then I became a first-grade teacher.

-I taught my analytical phonics lessons, following all the steps I had been taught… and my kids—well some of my kids—did fine.
-And, others… they struggled to make sense of it.
-They weren’t resistant.
-They were trying to learn what I was teaching, but it was just too complicated or too abstract for several of these 6-year-olds.
-Instead of seeing these words that I was teaching as great analogies for unknown word pronunciations, they just seemed confused by it all.
+I taught analytical phonics lessons, following all the steps, and my kids—well some of my kids—did fine.
+The others struggled to make sense of those lessons.
+They were trying to learn what I was teaching but found it too complicated or abstract.
+These 6-year-olds were just confused by it all.

-Because they were having trouble I started “simplifying” my instruction—in other words, I started teaching synthetic phonics lessons to them and that seemed to help.
-I came to see this as a useful expedient... teach synthetic phonics to get kids started more easily.
+Because my students were having trouble I began “simplifying” my instruction by teaching synthetic phonics lessons and that seemed to help.
+I saw it as a useful expedient, teaching synthetic phonics to get the kids started more straightforwardly.

-Fast forward 28 years...
-I'm on the Alphabetics committee of the National Reading Panel.
-We review the 38 existing experimental studies on teaching phonics in grades K-12.
+Jump ahead 28 years...
+I served on the Alphabetics committee of the National Reading Panel.
+We reviewed the 38 existing experimental studies on phonics instruction in grades K-12.

 We found that systematic phonics instruction was best.
 Please note the highlighted word.
-It is amazing how many phonics proponents sound it out it as saying “synthetic.”
-(I’ve considered suggesting syllabication lessons to help them to sound out multi-syllable words).
+It is amazing how many phonics proponents mistakenly read that word as “synthetic.”

-What did we find out about synthetic phonics versus analytic phonics?
+What did we find out about synthetic versus analytic phonics?

 If kids are having trouble learning something, simplify it.

-No matter what your beliefs about the complications of learning the alphabetic system, we are teaching it to young children.
-Simplifying things to get them started makes a lot of sense—and synthetic approaches are relatively simple.
+No matter what your beliefs about learning the alphabetic system, we are teaching it to young children.
+Simplifying things to get them started makes a lot of sense—and synthetic approaches are relatively easy to understand.

 However, if kids are having trouble applying something that they have learned, then you need to complicate it.

-When children know their phonics skills but are still struggling to figure out how to read or spell words, then working with word analogies and making sure that they are thinking hard about the alternative pronunciations of spelling patterns (bread, break, bead) or the alternative spellings of particular pronunciations is the way to go.
-(The same can be said about adding something like repeated reading or other oral fluency training procedures to the phonics program; such training helps kids to apply their already-learned phonics skills).
+When children know their phonics skills but struggle to read or spell words, then working with word analogies and getting kids to thinking about alternative pronunciations of spelling patterns (bread, break, bead) is the way to go.

-The idea of combining synthetic and analytic phonics instruction violates no research that I’m aware, and if done right, may help more kids to succeed.
-Godspeed.
+The idea of combining synthetic and analytic phonics instruction violates no research, and if done well, may help more kids to succeed.